digitranslab/jumpstart/docs/versioned_docs/version-2.65.0/marketplace/plugins/engagespot.md

 ## Connection

-- Establish a connection to Engagespot by either clicking `+Add new Data source` on the query panel or navigating to the [Data Sources](/docs/data-sources/overview/) page from the ToolJet dashboard.
+- Establish a connection to Engagespot by either clicking `+Add new Data source` on the query panel or navigating to the [Data Sources](/docs/data-sources/overview/) page from the JumpStart dashboard.

 - Enter your Engagespot API key and API secret into their designated fields.
-To generate user tokens directly from ToolJet, you can optionally provide a signing key.
+To generate user tokens directly from JumpStart, you can optionally provide a signing key.

 - Click **Test Connection** to validate your credentials.
 Click **Save** to store the data source.